rlucioni/recipes/cookbook/food/pork-ramen.md

 ### Instructions

 1. Add 5 cups of water to a small pot.
 Add dried kombu and soak for 2 hours.
-2. In a pressure cooker, sear ribs on high heat, 3-4 minutes per side.
+2. In a pressure cooker, sear pork on high heat, 3-4 minutes per side.
 3. Add enough water or chicken stock to cover.
 Add green onion, ginger, and garlic.
-Cook at high pressure for 30 minutes.
+Cook at high pressure for 40 minutes.
-4. Remove pork ribs and allow to cool.
+4. Remove pork and allow to cool.
 Strain pork broth before returning to heat.
 Add soy sauce, sake, and sugar.
 Boil until reduced to 2 1/2 cups.
 5. Bring water with kombu to a boil and remove kelp when small bubbles start to form.
 Add bonito flakes and boil for 30 seconds.
 Strain and reserve.
 6. Blanch spinach and bean sprouts.
-Pick pork off bones.
+Shred pork.
 7. Add equal parts pork broth and dashi stock to bowls.
 Taste and adjust for salt.
-8. Boil ramen noodles according to package instructions.
+8. Boil noodles according to package instructions.
 Drain and place in bowls.
 Add toppings and serve.